jonwashburn/riemann/README.md

 *   **Statistical Mechanics**: Spin Glass theory, Guerra's interpolation, and applications to the Fyodorov-Hiary-Keating conjecture for the Riemann zeta function.
 *   **Explicit Formulae**: The Weil explicit formula and the Selberg class (WIP).

+This project is built on the Lean Project Template by Pietro Monticone (https://github.com/pitmonticone/LeanProject)

 ### Getting started

 1. Install Lean 4 (version pinned by `lean-toolchain`)